stackup-wallet/docs/docs/guides/foundations/contract-address.md

 # Contract address

-A Contract Account can be programmed to support many different use cases for your users.
+A contract account can be programmed to support many different use cases for your users.
 In order for those use cases to be live, the `code` that implements it must be deployed to the EVM under it's own address.

 :::info